 If you owe money on unsecured debts such as credit cards or student loans, your personal property (your house and the things inside of it) are typically not at risk.

 Those loans are “unsecured” because you did not pledge any collateral to get the loan.
 As a result, the lender generally has no legal right to take your personal property.
-They can bring down your credit scores, charge late fees, and bring legal action against you, but they can’t walk up to your house and take valuables.
+They can bring down your credit scores, charge late fees, and take legal action against you, but they can’t walk up to your house and take valuables.

 Eventually, after a lender successfully brings legal action against you, the lender might be able to take assets without your permission.
 But you’ll know about that well in advance, and you’ll hear about it from a judge (or a legal document from the state), not a debt collector who shows up with a moving truck.
 Even in those situations, lenders are more likely to take cash out of your bank accounts, garnish your wages, or grab your tax refund (if you owe the U.S. government).
 Taking your valuables and selling them for cash is not an efficient way to collect on debts.

 If you owe money on secured loans, it is possible for debt collectors to actually show up and take something.
 The most common example is the repossession of an automobile.
-If you borrow money to buy a car (or if you use your title as collateral for a loan), lenders can take the vehicle without your permission.
+If you borrow money to buy a car (or use your title as collateral for a loan), lenders can take the vehicle without your permission.

 Even with secured debts, you have rights, and collectors must follow the law.
 For example, a repossession agent can’t threaten you with physical force, and they can’t destroy property to get into your garage.
 However, they can get a vehicle that’s parked on private property if it is accessible.